StefanDan8/Procedural-Terrain-Generation/README.md

 cmake -DCMAKE_BUILD_TYPE=Release ../..
 make
 ```
-This creates the binary `playground`, which corresponds to second sprint.
+This creates the binary `playground`, which is the output executable for the third sprint.
 Run with
 ```
 ./playground
 ```
-from inside the release directory.
+from inside the release directory (which is *build/release*).

 If you're using Windows as OS try instead (assuming you use MinGW for C++):